kovasb/gamma/README.md

   :body ({:tag :term, :head :literal, :value 1, :type :float, :id {:tag :id, :id 2}})}
 ```

-By design, the AST consists of pure functions operating on values.
-This isn't how GLSL normally works (as detailed below), but Gamma chooses this representation because it makes composition trivial.
+The mapping from GLSL to Gamma's AST maps is in general very direct, although Gamma deviates in one important way.

+Gamma's AST is designed to represent pure functions operating on values.
+This vastly simplies the task of metaprogramming: no state, no side-effects, no variable names to juggle, no order-of-operations issues.

 Most importantly, it is referentially transparent, which means we can replace any AST fragment with code that generates it, and vice verse.